MNLKuzmin/SkinCancerDetection/README.md

 <br>Scheduled project review date/time: Wednesday, May 17th 1PM
 <br>Instructor name: Morgan Jones

+[Link](https://dev.to/mnlkuzmin/skin-cancer-detection-with-convolutional-neural-networks-3mh1) to my blog post about this project.

 ![Header](./GraphsandImages/HeaderImage.JPG)

 Skin cancer is by far the most common type of cancer.